 When Woody Harrelson was a kid, his father was just a normal dad.
-But by the time he grew up, Charles Harrelson was a twice-incarcerated hitman.
+But by the time Woody was an adult, Charles Harrelson was a twice-incarcerated hitman.

 Sometimes, the most interesting actors come from eccentric parents or broken childhoods.
-The latter is certainly the case with Woody Harrelson, whose father was a professional hitman who spent most of his life in prison.
+The latter is undoubtedly the case with Woody Harrelson, whose father, Charles Harrelson, was a professional hitman who spent most of his life in prison.

-Charles Harrelson disappeared from Woody’s life in 1968 when the actor was just seven years old.
-Afterward, the elder Harrelson killed a Texas grain dealer and received a 15-year sentence.
-Somehow, Harrelson got out early for good behavior.
+Woody Harrelson’s dad disappeared from Woody’s life in 1968 when the future actor was just seven years old.
+Afterward, Charles Harrelson received a 15-year sentence for killing a Texas grain dealer.
+Somehow, he got out early for good behavior.
 That was in 1978.

 The hitman’s freedom didn’t last long.

 Woody Harrelson’s dad, Charles Voyde Harrelson, was born in Lovelady, Texas, on July 24, 1938.
 Charles was the youngest of six, and many of his family members worked in law enforcement.
 But Charles Harrelson chose a different path for himself.

 According to The Houston Chronicle, Charles Harrelson briefly served in the U.S. Navy in the 1950s.
 But after he was discharged, he turned to a wayward life of crime.
 He was first charged with robbery in 1959 in Los Angeles, where he worked as an encyclopedia salesman.
 But it was just the beginning of his criminal career.

 Four years after Woody Harrelson was born in 1961 (also on July 24, the same as his father), Charles Harrelson was living in Houston and gambling full-time.
 According to prison memoirs he later wrote, he claimed to have been involved in dozens of murder-for-hire plots during this time before he left his family in 1968.